Haralambos1991/RPS-Multiplayer/README.md

 # Languages used

-1) HTML
+ HTML

-2) CSS(media queries, font-awesome, animations)
+ CSS(media queries, font-awesome, animations)

-3)JavaScript/jQuery
+JavaScript/jQuery

-4)Firebase for persistant storage
+Firebase for persistant storage

 # How to play